Nel-S/seedfinding/Far Spawns/1.13-1.17/README.md

 # 1.13-1.17

 Between 1.13 and 1.17, Minecraft: Java Edition still searches for a valid biome in the area ((-256, -256), (256, 256)), then subsequently looks for a grass block.
-However, the game now performs a spiral iteration up to 16 chunks away (offset by one chunk to the Southeast) instead of jumping using nextInts, which significantly shrinks the range spawnpoints can fall within.
+However, the game now performed a spiral iteration up to 16 chunks away (offset by one chunk to the Southeast) instead of jumping using nextInts, which significantly shrinks the range spawnpoints can fall within.

 | Criteria                               | <ins>Theoretical</ins> Farthest Spawnpoint from (0, 0) | Distance (blocks) |
 | -------------------------------------- | ------------------------------------------------------ | ----------------- |